Lerc/kwak-8/IOMapping.md

  	        high 3 bits: Bend phase 000=0 100=Pi  111=2*PI/8*7,

     0x55    Bend duration
-                 Occilation Frequency (((Uint8_Value+16)/(255+16))^4 ) * 128  Hz
+                 Oscillation Frequency (((Uint8_Value+16)/(255+16))^4 ) * 128  Hz
-                 A value of 0 results in a bend of 0.0016 Hz  ( 642 seconds for a full occilation wave) A value of 1 results in a bend of 0.0079 Hz   (127 seconds for a full occilation wave) A value of 16 results in a bend of 0.025 Hz   (40 seconds for a full occilation wave) A value of 32 results in a bend of 0.126 Hz   (8 seconds  for a full occilation wave) A value of 64 results in a bend of 0.97 Hz    (1 second for a full occilation wave) A value of 96 results in a bend of 3.73 Hz
+                 A value of 0 results in a bend of 0.0016 Hz  ( 642 seconds for a full oscillation wave) A value of 1 results in a bend of 0.0079 Hz   (127 seconds for a full oscillation wave) A value of 16 results in a bend of 0.025 Hz   (40 seconds for a full oscillation wave) A value of 32 results in a bend of 0.126 Hz   (8 seconds  for a full oscillation wave) A value of 64 results in a bend of 0.97 Hz    (1 second for a full oscillation wave) A value of 96 results in a bend of 3.73 Hz
                  A value of 128 results in a bend of 10 Hz
                  A value of 192 results in a bend of 44 Hz